rpgarner/u2_lesson_react_APIs/README.md

   }
 ```

-The above code will make a request to the tmdb api's `discover/movies` endpoint.
+The above code will make a request to the TMDB APIs `discover/movies` endpoint.
 This endpoint will return a list of new/popular movies.

 Open your browser dev tools and take a look at the console message.